 Do you have a hero that inspires you?
-My heros were my Mother and my Aunts.
+My heroes were my Mother and my Aunts.

 No matter our age, health or circumstance: God can use us to help others. – Aunt Ida

 Each one was treasured because of the love and care they represented.
-Tucked into every hat was a special handtyped scripture that spoke about God’s love.
-She felt it added an extra “hug” to the gift.
+Tucked into every hat was a special hand-typed scripture that spoke about God’s love.
+She felt it added that extra “hug” to the gift.

 “I know that is the reason that at my age, I am as contented as I am, and I look forward each day to the things waiting for me to do.”